verodato/tesouro_direto/README.md

 **Brazilian government domestic public bonds rates time-series**

-Here you find a R script that reads excel files from the official source of data and construct bond rates time-series.
+A R script that reads excel files from the official source of data and construct bond rates time-series.
+The original excel files from http://www.tesouro.gov.br/-/balanco-e-estatisticas can also be found in the xls directory.
+The time-series table for each type of bond are in the .tsv files.

+Last updated: Jan 2019

 ![alt text](https://github.com/verodato/tesouro_direto/blob/master/png/LTN.png)